 The sound character of Katana is neutral and slightly warmer side.
 Highly resolved high frequencies accompanier with detailed and refined mid frequencies and tight bass response.
 Katana is technically superior earphone which it proves its masterfully tuning.
 I was not expecting that kind of technical earphone, so I surprised when I listened first.
 Katana has different tuning than the original Kaiser 10.
 Katana shows it skills technical and detailed performance instead of K10’s emotional and musical presentation.

 Katana’s high frequencies are bright, fast and detailed.
 I mean it is really detailed.
-Technical level of trebles is top-notch.
-Absolutely, it is the star of the show.
+Technical level of trebles is top-notch and absolutely it is the star of the show.
 You can hear every single detail of the cymbals and crush without roll-off.
-High frequencies are also quite airy, so you can hear all the instruments very clearly.
+Also, high are quite airy, so you can hear all the instruments very clearly.
 Resolution of the trebles is one of the best I’ve ever heard.
-Also, all instrument sounds are very realistic and non-coloured.
+All instrument sounds are very realistic and non-colored.
 Actually, it is very similar with Prophile-8 high frequencies in terms of being neutral and realistic.
 Positioning is very easy to make because Katana puts fairly enough space between all instruments.
 Trebles are airy yet well controlled.
-Although emphasis treble response, it never loses control and it keeps high level performance, but I have to specify that it depends of the record.
+Although emphasis treble response, it never loses its control and it keeps high level performance, but I have to specify that it depends of the record.

-Some people might consider the treble of Katana is harsh because of bright and prominent presentation, but when you hear for a while it feels like right on the nose.
-One thing that I have to admit it can be fatigue for long listening session.
+Some people might consider the treble of the Katana is harsh because of the bright and prominent presentation, but when you hear it for a while you will realize that it is just as it should be.
+One thing that I have to admit, it can be fatigue for long listening session.
 I haven’t experienced hotness or sibilance with my own source, but you have to be aware if you are planning to use with bright sources.

 I like to listen to experimental music with Katana.
-It is a pleasure to listen the stringed instruments like violin, guitar, oud.
-The space between instruments is easy to discriminate.
+It is a pleasure to listen stringed instruments like violin, guitar, oud.
+The space between instruments are easy to discriminate.
 You can place all instruments into the soundstage very easily.
 Both men and women vocals are clear and breathtaking.
 Vocals sound so realistic, not bold or thin, as it’s supposed to be.
-When I test my gears, I always listen some songs from Norah Jones or Katie Melua.
-This time I listened to all Norah Jones albums which I had really great time.
+When I test my gears, I always listen some couple of songs from Norah Jones or Katie Melua, but this time I listened to all Norah Jones albums which I had really great time.
 Vocal presentation is not as good as some of the other TOTL earphones, but I got stuck in the realistic presentation of Katana.

 The Katana has quite wide soundstage and this wideness add some air on the presentation.
 The locations of the instruments are amazingly positioned and all instruments can be picked very clearly.
 As I said before, instrument realism and dynamics are really amazing.
 Imagining and holographic 3D soundstage makes you smile.